 First P : Product

 The product is the core, which is something that meets the requirement of the consumer.
 It can either be tangible or intangible such as a cellphone service or a car washing service.
 Examples of tangible products are what we can see and hold such as a cellphone, pencil eraser or a car.
-Some intangible products that are not services are software packages and e-books.
+Some intangible products that are not services are software packages, like membership management software, and e-books.
 Although, they are products, they are not tangible but it’s not a service either.

 All products have birth, sustenance and eventual death.
 The lifecycle of a product is something that the marketers need to give a good amount of thought while introducing the product in its nascent stages, how the maturity of a product enables it stay afloat and finally it gives way to something better, leading to a downfall in sales.